-Most people should install Apple’s iOS 15.1 update, but there are some steps you should take before moving your iPhone from iOS 14 to iOS 15, your current version of iOS 15 to iOS 15.1, or, if you own an iPhone 12/iPhone 13, from your current version of iOS to iOS 15.1.1.
+If you want to install Apple’s new iOS 15.7.3 update, there are some steps you should take before moving your iPhone from iOS 14 to iOS 15 or your current version of iOS 15 to iOS 15.7.3.

-iOS 15.1.1 and iOS 15.1 are important upgrades and most iPhone users should install them in the near future.
+iOS 15.7.3 is an important upgrade and most iPhone users should install the software in the near future.
 That being said, it’s difficult to predict how Apple’s new software will impact your iPhone’s performance.

 While some of you could see a boost to your iPhone’s performance, others will run into frustrating bugs and performance issues.
 And this is precisely why it’s important to do some prep work before you start the installation.
 A little work ahead of time could help you avoid serious problems.

-With that in mind, we want to help you prepare for the transition from iOS 14 to iOS 15 or your current version of iOS 15 to iOS 15.1.1 or iOS 15.1 This guide will take you step-by-step through the process we use before we tap install.
+With that in mind, we want to help you prepare for the transition from iOS 14 to iOS 15 or your current version of iOS 15 to iOS 15.7.3.
+This guide will take you step-by-step through the process we use before we tap install.

 Backup Your Data

 This step is extremely important.
-If you don't have a ton of time to devote to the pre-installation process, make sure you at least do this.
+If you don't have a ton of time to devote to the pre-installation process, make sure you do this.

 A lot of you already know how to properly backup your iPhone's data (photos, videos, etc), but if you're unsure, we've got you covered.